-Starting January 1, 2026, USA Pickleball is rolling out a slew of new or modified rules that range from clarifications to legitimate game-changers
+Starting January 1, 2026, USA Pickleball is rolling out a slew of new or modified rules that range from clarifications to legitimate game-changers.
+Understanding each pickleball rule change now will keep you competitive all year long.

 If you're serious about staying competitive, whether you're grinding in rec leagues or eyeing tournament play, you should check out USAP's official 2026 rulebook to understand what's changing and why.

 According to a breakdown from Enhance Pickleball, most of these aren't massive overhauls.
-But they're important enough that ignoring them could cost you points, especially in tournament settings where referees will know exactly what to look for.
+But they're important enough that ignoring each pickleball rule change could cost you points, especially in tournament settings where referees will know exactly what to look for.

 Love pickleball?
 Then you'll love our email newsletter.
 We send the latest news, tips, and highlights for free each week.